maggielovedd/jy901-imu-ros/README.md

 # A ros node for JY901 publishing imu msg
 The package is written in python.
 It published **imu** msgs information to **/imu_raw** revealing the acceleatation, angular velocity and angle info.
-I'm using JY901 model from Wit sensor developer (http://www.wit-motion.com/index.php?m=goods&a=details&content_id=43) and not sure if this can also be used for other companies.
+I'm using JY901 model from Wit sensor developer (http://www.wit-motion.com/index.php?m=goods&a=details&content_id=43) and not sure if this can also be used for others.
 <img src="https://github.com/maggielovedd/jy901-imu-ros/blob/master/demo_photo/JY901_wit_sensor.png" width="300" alt="">

 Most part of the code is provided by Wit for obtaining raw data and I simply packed the info them in imu msgs.